 Due to the successful combination of the free market and extensive social benefits, Sweden has one of the highest living standards in the world and this is reflected in the comparative diagram of various economic indices – Figure 1.

 The export of technological equipment, iron ore and the timber industry form the base of the economy [3].
 For almost all indices shown, Sweden is positioned in the top quarter of the diagram (i.e. among the top 25% of countries included in the rating).
 Since the early 1990s, the country has experienced a steady growth in GDP at purchasing power parity, both in general and per capita [4,5].
-However, after several years of steady growth, GDP at purchasing power parity fell slightly to $524 billion in 2020 from $532 billion in 2018 (39th in the world) [3].
-The country’s GDP at purchasing power parity per capita is somewhat higher (27th place in the world in 2020), and it has also declined slightly after a long positive period; from $52 300 in 2018 to $50 700 in 2020 [3].
-The inflation rate rose from 1.1% in 2016 to 1.7% in 2019.
-According to this indicator, the country is 97th in the world [3].
+GDP at purchasing power parity decreased to $676 billion in 2023 (41st in the world) from $660 billion in 2021 [3].
+The country’s GDP at purchasing power parity per capita is somewhat higher (25th place in the world in 2023), and it has also decreased slightly from $63 400 in 2021 to $64 200 in 2023 [3].
+The inflation rate rose from 2.16% in 2021 to 8.55% in 2023.
+According to this indicator, the country is 160th in the world [3].

 Sweden does not have significant reserves of fossil resources (Table 1).
-Nevertheless, there are small coal reserves in the country – about 1 million tons; shale gas reserves amount to 9.8 Tcf, and kerogen oil resources to 6 144 million barrels [6,7,8].
+Nevertheless, there are small coal reserves in the country – about 5.5 million short tons; shale gas reserves amount to 9.8 Tcf, and kerogen oil resources to 6 144 million barrels [6,7,8].

 Table 1.
 Fossil energy resources of Sweden